cie/cie.flowtype/README.md

+# cie.flowtype

-This is the Cloud9 default plugin example
+This is a Cloud9 plugin that uses Flow to check for type errors in js(x) files.